MedicalEnvironment/wdl-dnanexus/README.md

 This guide provides step-by-step instructions on compiling a WDL workflow using `dxCompiler` for the DNAnexus platform.
 We'll demonstrate this process with a FastQC subworkflow.

-**Please note that the files in this directory were developed specifically for FastQC sequence analyses!.**
+**Please note that the files in this directory were developed specifically for FastQC sequence analyses!**

 **Prerequisites**